Maurice Clark Site (44ST174)

 same station in life as Clark and Waterson.
 By the time that William Strother died in 1733, the property comprised

 "a very handsome dwelling house, 3 Store houses, several other convenient Outhouses and a ferry belonging to it"

 (Muraca et al. 2011).

-Ferry Farm, or the Home Farm as it was called then, was occupied by the Washington family beginning in 1738 and
+Ferry Farm, or the Home Farm as it came to be called, was occupied by the Washington family beginning in 1738 until

 1776 to Hugh Mercer, who died the following year.
 The plantation was then rented out to Chatham Plantation

 until it was sold to Chatham's owner, Judge John Coalter, in 1829.
 Ownership of Ferry Farm changed hands

 several more times before returning to Chatham Plantation in 1847.